Hearing Instrument Specialist

 Conestoga College's Hearing Instrument Specialist Program incorporates the above philosophy into our program by:

 - Accommodating individual situations, as appropriate for emerging adult learners,

-- Designing courses and lab experiences to support students in obtaining the skills necessary to succeed in future programs,
+- Designing courses, lab and simulation experiences to support students in obtaining the skills necessary to succeed in future programs,

 - Providing a variety of learning experiences, and using a variety of evaluation methods,